One of the first and easiest steps you can take with your finances is to create a personal budget calendar.

 What Is a Budget Calendar?

-A budget calendar is similar to your everyday calendar, except it tracks the dates of your incomings and outgoings.
-For example, you’ll note which days your wage comes in, the day each bill leaves your account and when subscriptions are paid etc.
+A budget calendar is similar to your everyday calendar, except it tracks the dates of your income and expenses.
+For example, you’ll note which days your wage comes in, the day each bill leaves your account and when subscriptions are paid, etc.

 Every good budget calendar will include:

 - Your income – How much you are earning from each paycheck or what you make if you work for yourself.

 - Current expenses – Typically, your bills will fall on similar days each month.
 Planning these out on a calendar gives you the big picture.

 - Current savings – How you plan on scheduling money to save in your emergency fund or other investments.